ProjectAdam95/Portfolio1/README.md

 - Contact form so the user can enter a message directed to my email if the person wishes to contact me and make a request.
 - Social media link below the contact form if someone wishes to follow my socials/GitHub or view my LinkeIn (in process of making).
 All additional information regarding my projects and portfolio can be found on my Github page.
 - The webpage has been made accesible for all screen sizes and devices so users can view a responsive layout that adapts to the viewport.
+- When the website is reduced to below 992 pixels the navigation bar turn salmon colour, when users with a maximum screeen width of 768 px enter the website the navigation bar turns maroon!
+When users using small smartphones or have a maximum screen size of 578px the skill icons turn violet!.

 ###  :file_folder: File Structure
 Below is a view of the file structure deployed to GitHub.